 This gives you a quick way to identify the positive and negative reviews so that you can decide which ones to read in-depth for more details on the experience.

-2) Did they provide details about the project or service?
+2) Does the vendor review detail the project or service?

-For example, the review below provides in-depth feedback about how the provider fulfilled the service.
+For example, the vendor review below provides in-depth feedback about how the provider fulfilled the service.

 3) Was the vendor responsive and professional?